How To Differentiate Texturizing, Layers, and Thinning

 Thinning the hair is closely related to texturizing and is typically done at the same time as texturizing.

-The difference between the two is that thinning is removing bulk from ALL of the hair and not certain areas like weight lines.
+The difference between the two is that thinning is typically removing bulk from ALL of the hair and not certain areas like weight lines.

 I then work my way down to the ends and finish off by texturizing the ends of the hair.
 You want more bulk towards the root of the hair and less on the ends to achieve maximum volume.